Earthnuker/distance-telemetry-plugin/README.md

 # Configuration

-The configuration file is located in `Distance\Distance_Data\Spectrum\Settings\`, it' s a simple JSON file with 3 keys:
+The configuration file is located in `Distance\Distance_Data\Spectrum\Settings\`, it's a simple JSON file with 3 keys:

 - Host: Host to connect to for streaming data over TCP (use "" to disable TCP Streaming)
 - Port: Port to connect on (use 0 to disable TCP Streaming)